MicrosoftDocs/dynamics-365-intelligent-order-management/topics/troubleshoot-trial-sign-up.md

 [!include [banner](includes/banner.md)]

-This topic can help troubleshoot issues that occur during sign-up for the Microsoft Dynamics 365 Intelligent Order Management trial.
+This article can help troubleshoot issues that occur during sign-up for the Microsoft Dynamics 365 Intelligent Order Management trial.
 It provides some workarounds that you can try if you receive error messages that resemble the following examples when you sign up for the trial:

 - "You're already signed up for this subscription with..."
 - "You are not a member of this organization"